inovus-labs/festive-js/README.md

 ## 🚀 Getting Started

+> **Note**: During Hacktoberfest 2025, the `themes` branch is the default branch.
+All theme contributions should be made to this branch.

 ### Using CDN
 To quickly add Festive.js to your site, include the script from the CDN and initialize:
 ```html